Andra Nikolić: Works

 Nikolić was not only concerned with law and politics but in literature as well.
 He began to write aesthetic literary and theatrical reviews early in his career.
 His literary works were published in literary journals, Otadžbina (Fatherland), Rad (Opus), Delo (The Act), Odjek (Echo), Samouprava (Self-Government) and many other such periodicals and magazines.
 In the journal Otadžbina, he edited a section called "Literary Review" from 1875 until 1881.
-He further distinguished himself by his literary works as an excellent expert in the Serbian language, it was no wonder that he was elected professor of History of Serbian Literature at the Grandes écoles in 1880, but declined the offer to remain in politics.
+He further distinguished himself by his literary works as an excellent expert in the Serbian language, it was no wonder that he was elected professor of History of Serbian Literature at the Velika škola in 1880, but declined the offer to remain in politics.
 He was a literary critic of great talent, fine observation, and great style even when he reviewed the work of his fellow politicians.
 He collaborated with Stojan Novaković and together published some editions of syntax books, and translations of the works by Taras Shevchenko.
 Nikolić also translated George Eliot's The Mill on the Floss (1860) into Serbian under the title Vodenica na flossi in 1893.